-In December 2017, OCTA staff requested letters from local agencies to determine interest for a future round of Project V funding.
-OCTA received 13 letters of interest and in February 2018, the Board initiated a 2018 Project V Call for Projects.
-On June 25, 2018 the Board awarded \$6.8 million to fund six Community-Based Transit Circulators Projects.
-For additional details and information on current project program performance and service see page 30.
+Iln December 2017, OCTA staff requested letters from local agencies to determine interest for a 2018 Project V Call for Projects.
+With 13 letters of interest received the Board initiated a Call for Projects in February 2018 and on June 25, 2018 the Board awarded \$5.2 million to fund five Community-Based Transit Circulators Projects and authorized the use of the 2016 awarded funds to extend a San Clemente demonstration project out to FY 22-23.